Executive Clinical Director

 Marissa believes an essential piece of recovery is practicing it as a spiritual journey.

-As Program Manager, Caitlin is responsible for managing the Treatment Counselors for the Balboa Horizons’ Women’s Program.
+As Women’s Program Director, Caitlin is responsible for directing and managing the treatment counselors for the Balboa Horizons Women’s Program.
 Her duties include staff and program development, documentation audits, crisis interventions, and client and employee scheduling.
 She is also responsible for advising the support staff and support staff supervisor.

 A Certified Drug and Alcohol Counselor and Registered Recovery Worker, Caitlin acquired her degree from Health Staff Training Institute in 2008 and has worked in a variety of treatment programs, including adolescent and detoxification facilities.
 Caitlin’s years of participation in 12-Step recovery programs allow her to provide outstanding support to clients and families affected by addiction.

 Caitlin believes an essential piece of recovery is the willingness to take action to unseat old patterns.

 As IOP Director, George is responsible for crisis management, one-on-one client counseling sessions, as well as facilitating psychoeducational group sessions, and overseeing the entire Balboa Horizons IOP program.

 A Certified Drug and Alcohol Counselor with over 16 years in recovery, and 20 years experience in sales, he parlays his business acumen into helping clients develop life skills and a workable plan for the future.
 Through volunteering, George found his life’s purpose in helping other people with their personal recovery.